bharathikalai/devops_bash/file_structure/readme.md

-# the main directories in the linux file system
+# The main directories in the linux file system

 # /bin